South Africa aim to show improvement after horrid 2016

-CAPE TOWN South African rugby faces a fierce examination by France in a three-test series this month as the Springboks attempt to prove they have put a disastrous 2016 behind them.
+CAPE TOWN (Reuters) - South African rugby faces a fierce examination by France in a three-test series this month as the Springboks attempt to prove they have put a disastrous 2016 behind them.

 South Africa suffered a record eight defeats in 12 tests last year, including a first home loss to Ireland and a humiliating away defeat to Italy, as Allister Coetzee’s tenure came under heavy pressure after less than a year in the job.